PhilBusko/JupyterSeed/README.md

 **requirements.txt:** This file can be used to install all of the virtual env's packages.
 The packages installed are meant for any minimal project: jupyter, pandas and sqlalchemy.
-The only more specialized package is selenium, not every project will use it.

 **base_module:** This module serves as the seed module.
 This means that it does not solve a business problem, instead it serves to typecast the boilerplate code that is common for all custom modules.